 Hotel Yasmin is the other hotel I’ve stayed in the Romantic Zone.
 (Unfortunately, as of April 24, 2021, Hotel Yasmin is temporarily closed) The hotel is next to my favorite restaurant, Cafe de Olla.
-I started going to the restaurant, and loved it, and when I found out they owned the hotel, I decided to give it a try too.
+I started going to the restaurant, and loved it.
+When I found out they owned the hotel, I decided to give it a try too.

 The hotel is the cutest property.
 It’s decorated with bright cheery furniture and plants in a typical Mexican hacienda style.
-All the rooms face an inner courtyard with the most inviting pool.
+All the rooms face the inner courtyard that has the most inviting pool.
 Even though it’s an older style hotel with smaller rooms, it’s very clean.
-Couples would find in comfortable and it’s perfect for the solo traveler.
+Couples would find it comfortable and it’s perfect for the solo traveler.
 All the rooms have ceiling fans and air conditioning as well.

 Southerner Says: If you pay at the hotel, Hotel Yasmin is cash only.

-The Romantic Zone is about twenty minutes from the airport.
+The Romantic Zone is about fifteen minutes from the airport.
 If you are driving or have a rental, parking is limited in this area.
 Unless your hotel or condo has designated parking, it will be hard to find a spot.
-There is a public, pay for parking lot across the street from the Parque Lazaro Cardenas.
+There is a public, pay for parking lot, across the street from the Parque Lazaro Cardenas.

 The good news is you really don’t even need a car if you are staying in the Romantic Zone.
 It’s very walking friendly, with plenty of restaurants, bars and shopping in a small area.
 If you don’t want to walk or can’t, then there are always taxis and Ubers available in the neighborhood.
 It’s also easy to catch a public transportation.
 Both hotels mentioned here are less than five minutes from the Malecon and the beautiful Puerto Vallarta sunsets.